ananurkaromah/uk-estate-pipeline/README.md

   dashboards against the `gold` schema only
 - Trigger the `uk_property_pipeline` DAG from the Airflow UI to run the full ingestion → transform → test flow

+### Troubleshooting notes (from actual deployment)

+A few real issues surfaced while first standing this project up locally — documented here since they're the kind of thing worth being able to explain in an interview:

+- **`dbt-postgres` version pinning**: the adapter and `dbt-core` aren't always released in lockstep — pin only `dbt-postgres` in `requirements.txt` and let it pull in a compatible `dbt-core`, rather than pinning both to the same version number.
+- **`pandas` vs `SQLAlchemy` version conflict**: `pandas>=2.2` requires `SQLAlchemy>=2.0`, but `dbt-core`/`dbt-postgres` 1.8.x require
+  `SQLAlchemy<2.0` — these are mutually exclusive.
+Fix: pin `pandas==2.1.4` (last release compatible with SQLAlchemy 1.4.x) and `SQLAlchemy==1.4.51` explicitly, rather than leaving either unconstrained.
+- **dbt log/target directory permissions**: dbt defaults to writing `target/` and `logs/` inside the bind-mounted `dbt/` folder, which the container's `airflow` user may not have write access to on the host.
+  Fixed by passing `--target-path /tmp/dbt_target --log-path /tmp/dbt_logs` to `dbt run`/`dbt test` in the DAG, redirecting both to a container-writable location.
+- **Port 5432 already in use**: usually a native (non-Docker) PostgreSQL service already running on the host.
+Check with `sudo lsof -i :5432` / `sudo ss -tulpn | grep 5432` and stop it, or remap the host side of the `postgres` service's port mapping instead.

 ## Future Work & Scalability